BX-Team/NDailyRewards/README.md

 ### 🔨 Test versions (Snapshots)
 You can download snapshots of plugin at [Actions](https://github.com/BX-Team/NDailyRewards/actions) artifacts!
 If the version is checked with a red box, then this version will not work!
-Soon there will be a Jenkins page!

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/NONPLAYT/NDailyRewards/Java%20CI%20with%20Maven?style=for-the-badge)